-I’m Michigan Real estate and finance attorney David Soble.
-Today we are answering a question from a homeowner in Clarkston concerning a mortgage dispute.
+Today I am answering a question from a homeowner in Clarkston concerning a mortgage dispute.
 He’s seeking a “mortgage resolution” to his problem.
 He writes:

 “I received a call from a new mortgage company stating that they now own my mortgage.
 It is for an old second mortgage that I have not paid on in over 8 years.
-This is because several of my earlier payment were returned to me in 2012 and the old company never responded to my Inquiries.
-I never heard from them since. i have had several other companies who have written to me and call me, but they never follow up when inquire into my pay history.
-This mortgage company however has sent a response and threatened me with a lawsuit.
-Yet nothing legal has happened to me, yet.
+This is because several of my earlier payments were returned to me in 2012 and the old company never responded to my Inquiries.
+I never heard from them since.
+This mortgage company has threatened me with a lawsuit.
+Nothing legal has happened to me, yet.
 How should I respond to this mortgage company?”